alexnathanson/solar-protocol/development-environment.md

 # Development environment

-Instructions for setting up a local development environment for Solar Protocol
+Instructions for creating and running Solar Protocol scripts from a local development environment.

 Some of the SP scripts rely on the open API and some require private API access.